A Guide: How To Make And Sell Your Own Merch

 • Understanding your audience's demographics, preferences, and behavior

-Photo courtesy of Palace Artois; Shown: Palace Artois custom merch: sweatshirt, hoodie, tote, accessory, cap, tee
+Photo courtesy of Palace Artois; Shown: Palace Artois custom merch: sweatshirt, hoodie, tote, accessory, cap, and tee

 Photo courtesy of Anti Social Club